-How to Treat Tendonitis
+How to Improve the Symptoms of Tendonitis

 Suggestions to ease pain

 - Changing how you exercise is the first thing you can try when you suffer from tendonitis.
 You should not practice any sports that overwork the affected area.
-You can instead replace these with more relaxing exercises, such as yoga, which may help reduce the pain, yet keep you active while you rest the inflamed tendon.
+You can instead replace them with more relaxing exercises, such as yoga, which may help reduce the pain, yet keep you active while you rest the inflamed tendon.

-Natural recipes for tendonitis
+Natural recipes to improve the symptoms of tendonitis

 - Echinacea is a plant with some powerful anti-inflammatory properties.
 You can drink it in the form of an herbal tea adding one spoonful of this plant to one cup of water.
 Drink one or two cups a day.